nicolassturmel/media-network-manager-cloud/README.md

 ## Limitations

-The SG3XX switches MUST have telnet access enabled and the cisco/cisco user.
+The SG3XX switches MUST have mdns, telnet access enabled and the cisco/cisco user.
 You will be able to change this in the future.

 Only does MDNS query on the default interface, you does not yet give you the choice of it